krishnvamsi03/cqrs-event-source/README.md

 EqualityType : {GREATER_THAN, LESS_THAN}
 amount: 100, 1

+#### Run
+1. run compose file by running docker-compose up -d
+2. then clone this repo, build all repo, then CommanApplication.java, and then QueryApplication.java

 Note: This is repo is part of learning, all the contents are from UDEMY course, course name: Java Microservices : CQRS & Event sourcing using from Kafka by Sean Campbell